Divyapriya-k/landing-page/README.md

 # landing-page
-This is  landing page using tailwind css
+This is  landing page using tailwindcss